John G. Foster: Civil War

 After President Abraham Lincoln issued the Emancipation Proclamation freeing all slaves in rebel territory, in April 1863 Foster appointed Horace James, an experienced Congregational chaplain, as "Superintendent of Negro Affairs for the North Carolina District."
 To support the transition to freedom for former slaves, he was to develop a colony from the contraband camp that had developed on Roanoke Island.
 It became known as the Roanoke Island Freedmen's Colony (1863–1867).
 James also managed other camps for freedmen in the state, such as one at Trent River near his base at New Bern.
 Foster directed James to settle the people, give them farming tools and prepare them for a "free and independent community."

+During June 1863, Foster would also establish a training camp in the area to improve on the skills of the raw recruits he was being given, telling Gen. Halleck that in two to three months, he would feel ready to take them into battle.

 By 1864, 2,200 freedmen lived on Roanoke Island, settled on individual household plots, and working for pay for the Army.
 James recruited teachers and founded several schools.
 A sawmill was built and a fisheries started.
 More than 150 freedmen from the island joined the nearly 4,000 from North Carolina who joined the United States Colored Troops.
 After the war, the Army dismantled the forts.
 Due to President Andrew Johnson's returning lands to Confederate landowners, the colony was abandoned.
 Most of the freedmen chose to be transported to the mainland, where they looked for work.
 By 1870, only 300 remained on the island.

 In December 1863, Foster was sent to Tennessee to assume command of the Department of the Ohio and its corresponding Army of the Ohio.
 He was in command for only a short time before he was badly injured in a fall from his horse.
 Upon his recovery, he took command of the Department of the South and aided in forcing the surrender of Savannah, Georgia.
 He was making preparations for the surrender of Charleston, but his wounds forced him to relinquish command to Maj.
 Gen. Quincy A. Gilmore.